abyvinod/abyvinod.github.io/content/4 - Verification.md

 title: What is verification?
 date: 2017-1-8
 tags: Verification
-category: Control Theory
+category: Control theory
 author: Abraham Vinod
 summary: Discussing the two view points in verification --- the computer science view point and the controls view point

-## Verification
+# Verification

 Formal verification is the process of mathematically checking that the behavior of a system, described using a formal model, satisfies a given property, also